Luks-organization/twrp_realme_MT6785/README.md

-# PBRP Recovery Tree for realme 7/Narzo 20 Pro/Narzo 30 4G
+# TWRP Recovery Tree for realme 7/Narzo 20 Pro/Narzo 30 4G

 It was announced and released in September 2020.